hugozap/hugozap.com/_projects/2017-01-01-gcf-assessment-editor.md

 subtitle: 'Crated using Polymer 1.0'
 largeBackground:
 thumbnail: 'assets/projects/gcf-assessment/assessment.png'
-summary: 'Controlling the camera direction movement using react-motion.
-The scene was created using a-frame and react'
+summary: 'Assessment editor and viewer for the e-learning portal GcfLearFree.org'
 images:
     - 'assets/projects/gcf-assessment/demo.gif'
     - 'assets/projects/gcf-assessment/assessment.png'
 ---

-This project was created for [GCFLearnFree.org] foundation.
+This project was created for [GCFLearnFree.org](https://gcflearnfree.org) foundation.
 It comprises the quiz engine, editor and viewer.
 It was created using web components with Polymer 1.0 in 2016.
 The backend was created using NodeJS.